maxicarpio/TPAPI/README.md

 # API Rest for Scholarship Data Center

-This API allows you to post, modify, delete and get information from a SQLite database.
+This API allows you to post, modify, delete and get information from a SQLite database related to scholarships published on a web page.

 ## Instalation

-Check out the requirements in requirements.txt and intall all the libraries to execute the program succesfully.
+Check out the requirements in requirements.txt and install all the libraries to execute the program successfully.

 ```bash
 pip install -r requirements.txt